Integrating Stash Webshop

 Catalog and assets setup

 Stash Webshop supports two catalog approaches.
-Choose the option that best fits your setup and infrastructure.
+Pick the one that matches your team's workflow and infrastructure.

 In Stash Studio, select your game.